Clicky

 Family-Friendly vs Dinner Party: Tailor the Heat

-For dinner parties, turn up the aromatics and heat slightly.
-Serve in shallow bowls with bright herbs, lime wedges, and perhaps a swirl of coconut cream.
-A scattering of toasted cashews adds texture.
-The curry becomes a shared feast that is visually striking and conversation-worthy.
+For dinner parties, turn up the aromatics and heat slightly for a more vibrant, layered curry.
+Present it in shallow bowls, garnished with fresh coriander and Thai basil, wedges of lime, and perhaps a delicate swirl of coconut cream.
+A scattering of toasted cashews or peanuts adds crunch and visual interest, transforming the curry into a shared feast that is both striking and conversation-worthy.

 Vibrant green curry served in a bowl, garnished with fresh lime slices, red onion, lemongrass, garlic, and kaffir lime leaves, creating a fragrant and colourful dish